mpclarkson/ai-words-and-phrases/README.md

 # ai-words-and-phrases
-A list of words that are commonly (over) used in AI generated content
+This is a list of words that are commonly (over) used in AI generated content.
+I am manually compiling this for my own interest and use.
+Feel free to submit PRs!